schinckel/django-boardinghouse/docs/source/contrib.rst

 This app alters the `django.contrib.auth` application, so that, whilst the `Group` model remains a `SharedSchemaModel`, the relationships between `User` and `Group`, and the relationship between `User` and `Permission` are actually schema-aware.

+This basically requires us just to move the `auth_group_permissions` table into the various schemata.

+Can we just do this by having a

 .. _demo: